Ferntree Gully Football was formally founded on the 23rd March 1892.

 Mr Ed Selman has kindly given the use of the racecourse paddock and Mr A Lording has donated a football which he promised last year if a Club could be formed.
 The unanimity prevailing at this meeting and the kindly offers of assistance leave no doubt as to the successful formation of the Club and it is hoped that it has a prosperous future before it.
 The Secretary will be glad to hear from other clubs to arrange matches.

-Dandenong Advertiser 24/4/1892 - The adjourned meeting of the Ferntree Gully Football Club was held at Dobson's Hall on Thursday evening of the 14th inst after the weather preventd sufficient attendees at the previous attempt.
+Dandenong Advertiser 24/4/1892 - The adjourned meeting of the Ferntree Gully Football Club was held at Dobson's Hall on Thursday evening of the 14th after the weather prevented sufficient attendees at the previous attempt.
 This meeting was well attended and Mr R Minns presided.

 The Secretary Mr George Trounsen read the correspondence received announcing donations from several gentlemen.
 The election of Office Bearers and a Committee to act during the coming season saw Mr H Monk elected first captain with Mr T Poole his Vice Captain, while Messrs Jackson, Biggens, Westley, Ingwerson and Gosbell were elected as the match committee.
 Some matches have been arranged and the Secretary is still taking offers for vacant dates from other Clubs.